telstra/open-kilda/docs/design/network-discovery/README.md

 layer required - `ISL management`.
 This layer trace correspondence between endpoints (switch + port) and ISLs.

+One extra layer of event processing - is SpeakerMonitor - it responsible for speaker outage detection.
+It monitor speaker connection consuming `heart-beat` events from speaker.
+In case of outage it produce `UNMANAGEMENT` notification for next layer (switches FSM) and initiate state sync when speaker communication restores.

 ## First layer - switch events processor
 ![Switch FSM](switch-FSM.png)